pretix/pretix-docs/docs/guides/seating.md

 Selling products via a seating plan has implications for the configuration of products in your shop.
 For general information on creating products, refer to our guide on [products](products/index.md).

-It is not possible to offer multiple different products to a single seat category.
-You can use a product with multiple product variations instead.
+You can only assign a single product to a seat category.
-If you want to offer more than one type of product per seat, then you have to create a product with multiple variations.
+If you want to offer more than one type of product per seat, create a product with multiple variations.
 Assign that product to the corresponding seat category.

 Create one quota for each seat category you offer in your seating plan.